fgiorgetti/cluster-scoped-router/README.md

 4. Applies the server secret to the `skupper` namespace.
 5. Substitutes site name, UUID, and VAN ID into `skupper-v3.yaml` and applies it.
+6. Applies a default-deny `NetworkPolicy` (`skupper-router-default-deny`) to the `skupper` namespace.
+It allows ingress only from within the namespace itself and from any IP on the inter-edge port (45671).

 **Generated files**